Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

+The Generator (G) must reconstruct a real looking frame and masked frame by attention that contain the object of interest.
+In fact, G tries not only to look real, but also presents the correct object in both of its outputs.
+Hence, it has to fool the discriminator which tries to distinguish between fake frames and different objects and colors:

 The training of GANs is notoriously unstable.
 A possible technique to improve stability is {\em feature matching}~\cite{bao2017cvae}-- forcing $G$ to generate images that match the statistics of the real data.
-Here we used features extracted by the last convolution layer of $D$ for this purpose and we call it $f_{D}(x)$.
-The discriminator will try to extract features with the most discrimination power and if the generator can match those features it can help to improve the results~\cite{salimans2016improved}:
+Here, we use features extracted by the last convolution layer of $D$ for this purpose and we call it $f_{D}(x)$.
+The generator must produce outputs that have similar $f_{D}$ representation to real data.
+We define the loss term $\mathcal{L}_\mathit{fea}$ as a distance between the real inputs $x$/$m$ and generated ones $x'$/$m'$ features~\cite{salimans2016improved}: